From $35K to $58K Without Adding Clients: The Pure Pricing Strategy That Grew Revenue 66% Through Elimination

 Gain: 18 hours/week freed up

-Net: $7,000 short-term loss for 72 hours/month of capacity recovered at better margin work
+Net: $7,000 short-term loss for 72 hours/month of capacity recovered and redeployed into higher-margin work

 Middle Nine Response: